DNS Challenge on Route53

 --policy-arn="arn:aws:iam::${AWS_ACCOUNT_ID}:policy/${HDX_KUBERNETES_NAMESPACE}-route53"

-Create an Issuer leveraging Let's Encrypt production certificate authority.
-The Issuer contains the following information:
+Create an Issuer CRD describing the Let's Encrypt production CA with the following required elements:

 The following configuration example generates a certificate using Let's Encrypt to validate the domain ownership using DNS and manages the creation of the proof via route53: